rohithr8484/happy-bit-bloom/README.md

 ### 🔹 Scroll
 Optional high-throughput execution or coordination layer prior to Bitcoin finality.

+Manages generating and tracking chunk and batch zk-proofs for Scroll by simulating block/chunk witnesses, updating progress, and storing proof history.
+It also supports network selection, queue stats, and proof verification, exposing a clean API for UI-driven proof generation and status handling.

 ### 🔹 UTXOS.dev

 A full-stack Web3 infrastructure platform purpose-built for Bitcoin, Cardano and Spark.

+Bitcoin developer platform that provides tools, SDKs, and primitives to build UTXO-native applications like escrows, bounties, and programmable assets.

+### 🔹 Maestro

 ---